 River As Metaphor For Time

+In literature as in life, cities and towns often spring up on riverbanks, seemingly brought to life by the river’s movement.
+The source of the river, typically small mountain streams, depicts the beginnings of life and its meeting with the ocean symbolises the end of life.
 The river is one of my favourite metaphors, the symbol of the great flow of Life itself.
 The river begins at Source, and returns to Source, unerringly.
 This happens every single time, without exception.
-We are no different.– Jeffrey R. Anderson, from The Nature of Things: Navigating Everyday Life with Grace (Balboa Press, 2012)
+We are no different.Jeffrey R. Anderson, from The Nature of Things: Navigating Everyday Life with Grace (Balboa Press, 2012)

 In The Story About Ping the river has various meanings but most of all this is the story of one duck’s mythic journey towards death and back again.
 The river as character arc.

 There were two places my father had told us to fear.
 One was the river, which sometimes raged after a heavy rain and was, at all times, apt to drown things.
 The other was the part of the mountain above where the families lived.
 “Bears,” he often said.
 “And coyotes.
 And steep rock faces.
 And ledges that drop off into nothing.
 So don’t wander up too far, you hear me?”Echo Mountain, Lauren Wolk (2020)

 This metaphor can symbolise something untamed, beastlike and scary, or it can be reframed as cooperation, and banding together for the greater good.